 Time was, they displayed a replication of the officers` badge or arm patch.
 Very often, it was some version of the state flag intertwined with wreaths and heraldic emblems commemorating the town`s, city`s or state`s history or symbols.
 Latin inscriptions weren`t uncommon.

 There was plenty of "diversity" in the colorful designs—enough so that, as with US soldiers of different services involved in joint maneuvers, there was a robust trade in insignia.
 The walls of many police departments, indeed, remain festooned with such memorabilia.

+I live (and grew up) just outside the US capital in Montgomery County, MD.
 For generations, cruisers here bore large, impressive door emblems that included the coat-of-arms of founder and Revolutionary War hero Richard Montgomery.